mrozekma/got/doc/index.rst

 ``--type=daemon``

 Daemon hosts are hosts running `git-daemon`.
 When a repository named ``<repo>`` is requested, Got will attempt to clone ``<url>/<repo>``.
 Note that daemon hosts aren't validated, so if you get the URL wrong all requests will just fail, which Got will interpret as the host not having a repository by that name.
+If the repository is authenticated, you probably want a URL of the form ``https://username@host``, even though got takes the username separately.

 Modes
 -----